New PPP Loan Forgiveness applications released

 - New or adjusted safe harbors and exemptions for employers related to reductions in employee numbers or wages

-Read on for highlights of the guidance and information in the application packet.
-You can also register now to access our on-demand webinar that provides more information on each of these points and walks through the loan forgiveness computation.
+Read on for highlights of the guidance and information in the new standard application, and continue to the bottom for an introduction to the EZ application.
+You can also check out our new on-demand webinar, which provides more information on each of these points and walks through the loan forgiveness computations..